Critical and Cultural Theory MA

 Course details

-The first compulsory module, Cultural Theory, offers an introduction to key paradigms, focusing on theories of the commodity, language, discourse, subjectivity and sexuality.
+The first compulsory module, Cultural Theory, introduces key paradigms, focusing on the theories of the commodity, language, discourse, subjectivity and sexuality.

-In each semester, you will also have the opportunity to specialise when you choose from a range of optional modules.
+In each semester, you’ll also have the opportunity to specialise, choosing from a range of optional modules in areas such as aesthetics, deconstruction, and feminist studies.

-The skills you will develop, combined with the specialist knowledge built through your optional modules, will ultimately be focused in your dissertation ― an independent and self-devised research project, which you will undertake with the guidance of your supervisor.
+You’ll have the chance to use the skills you’ve developed, combined with the specialist knowledge built through your optional modules, in your dissertation - an independent research project, which you'll undertake with the guidance of your supervisor.

 Course structure